wkhere/stackless/Doc/library/email.generator.rst

    Optional *maxheaderlen* specifies the longest length for a non-continued header.
-   When a header line is longer than *maxheaderlen* (in characters, with tabs expanded to 8 spaces), the header will be split as defined in the :mod:`email.header.Header` class.
+   When a header line is longer than *maxheaderlen* (in characters, with tabs expanded to 8 spaces), the header will be split as defined in the :class:`~email.header.Header` class.
 Set to zero to disable header wrapping.
    The default is 78, as recommended (but not required) by :rfc:`2822`.

    The other public :class:`Generator` methods are:

-   .. method:: flatten(msg[, unixfrom])
+   .. method:: flatten(msg, unixfrom=False)

       Print the textual representation of the message object structure rooted at *msg* to the output file specified when the :class:`Generator` instance